designstem/projects/frequency/index.md

 ### Preparation

 > ##### You will need
-Printed paper templates, turntable, scissors, pencils
+Printed paper templates, turntable, scissors, pencils.

 Download and print out paper template to hand over to students.